NYU-RTS/rag-forc-2025/presentation/slides.md

 - These indices are then stored in a database
 - Query is indexed by the same indexing algorithm
 - Query index is compared with existing indices
-- Document chunks that are similar to the
+- `k` document chunks that are similar to the query are returned

 <Footnotes separator>
   <Footnote :number=1><a href="https://github.com/castorini/pyserini/blob/master/docs/conceptual-framework.md" rel="noreferrer" target="_blank">"From pyserini, conceptual overview"</a></Footnote>